jmd-dk/concept/_sources/tutorial/beyond_matter_only.rst.txt

    <h3>Cosmological constant <span class="math notranslate nohighlight">\(\Lambda\)</span></h3>

-So far this tutorial has mentioned nothing about dark energy, but really it has been there all along, as a cosmological constant :math:`\Lambda` affecting the background evolution.
+So far, this tutorial has mentioned nothing about dark energy, but really it has been there all along, as a cosmological constant :math:`\Lambda` affecting the background evolution.

-CO\ *N*\ CEPT always assumes the universe to be flat;
+CO\ *N*\ CEPT assumes the universe to be flat;
 :math:`\sum_\alpha \Omega_\alpha = 1`, :math:`\alpha` running over all
 species.
 Written out in the standard cosmologies we have looked at thus far, this looks like